Member-only story

 Even though NPS has been solidly debunked in many smart research papers, it’s still solidly embedded into many businesses.
 We hear about companies rolling out new NPS measurement programs every day.

 Industry leaders continue to sing NPS’s praises.
-For example, Stephen Bennett when he was CEO of Intuit: “Every business line now addresses [NPS] as part of their
+For example, Stephen Bennett when he was CEO of Intuit: “Every business line now addresses [NPS] as part of their strategic plan; it’s a component of every operating budget; it’s part of every executive’s bonus.
+We talk about progress on Net Promoter at every monthly operating review.”

 --